Buried-In-Code/Keschet/README.md

-# Keschet _2.0.3_
+# Keschet _2.0.4_

-A chess-like game from the Blood Song by Anthony Ryan
+A chess-style game from the Blood Song by Anthony Ryan.
+_Merchant ability not yet implemented._

 ## Dependencies